kevinhav/d607_final_project/README.md

 ### Configuration

 1. Update `CONFIG_PATH` in `get_data.py` to point to the `config.toml` file.
-This is a workaround until I can figure out how to get Quattro to play nice with local module imports.
+This is a workaround until I can figure out how to get Quarto to play nice with local module imports.

 ## Usage